jmrr/phd_thesis/Corrections/list_of_changes.md

     I have removed Fig. 1 and the references to it in the 3rd paragraph of Chapter 1 and in Section 7.1.

   - Remove Fig. 3
+    I have removed Fig. 3 from Chapter 2.
+In its place, I have used Fig. 53 from Chapter 6 and updated the caption.
+An adaptation of Fig. 3 has been added to Chapter 4, the "core" of the visual paths study, modifying the caption and references accordingly.

   - Improve the captions of the figures so that they are self-contained.